MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/bagmergefunction.md

 **Returns**

 Returns a `dynamic` property-bag.
 Results from merging all of the input property-bag objects.
-If a key appears in more than one input objects, an arbitrary value (out of the possible values for this key) will be chosen.
+If a key appears in more than one input object, an arbitrary value (out of the possible values for this key) will be chosen.

 **Example**